What does a Automation Engineer do?

 - Cons:

-- Potential for long hours, especially during project deadlines
+- Potential for long hours during project deadlines

 What is the job outlook for a Automation Engineer?

 The job outlook for Automation Engineers is strong and promising.
 The Bureau of Labor Statistics (BLS) reports an average of 4,600 job positions available each year.
-This steady demand highlights the growing need for skilled automation professionals in various industries.
-Companies are increasingly adopting automation technologies to improve efficiency and reduce costs, creating more opportunities for qualified engineers.
+This steady demand highlights the growing need for skilled professionals in this field.
+Companies across various industries are increasingly adopting automation technologies to improve efficiency and reduce costs.
+This trend creates ample opportunities for Automation Engineers.

 Continue to Salaries for Automation Engineer